enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-mod.md

 }
 ```

-For instance, let's say we have a `pokemon` database where each pokemon has a `power` and `age` field.
+For instance, let's say we have a `pokemon` database where each pokémon has a `power` and `age` field.
 Each pokemon can evolve into a greater and stronger one.
 The way they evolve is by casting a specific number of spells, which is determined by the remainder of `power` divided by `age`.

 ```javascript
 db.pokemon.aggregate([